gloul408/library-management/README.md

 **LMS: Library Management Service**

 This spring webflux service is created for library management.
-This isa sample project for learning purpose.
+This is a sample project for learning purpose.

 Key Points:
 1. This is developed in Spring webflux.